 - Your quinoa to water ratio is 1:1.
 That means you need 1 cup of quinoa + 1 cup of water.

 - Your cooking time is 1 minute.
-That means you’ll hit “pressure cook” on high, reduce the timer to 1 and let the Instant Pot do its magic.
+That means you’ll hit “pressure cook” on high, reduce the timer to 1, and let the Instant Pot do its magic.

-Anytime you make something in an Instant Pot, you can easily double or triple the recipe without changing the actual cook time.
+Anytime you make something in an Instant Pot, you can easily double or triple the recipe without changing the actual cooking time.
 The time it takes to build up pressure and release pressure will go up, simply because there’s more food inside the pot, but the cooking time stays the same.

-That means for me, I can make quinoa in the Instant Pot ONE TIME and have enough quinoa to last 3-4 meals!
+That means for me, I can make quinoa in the Instant Pot ONE TIME and have enough to last 3-4 meals!

 Before you jump in and see how to cook quinoa perfectly for yourself, remember that quinoa is naturally coated with saponin, which tastes bitter and a lot like soap.
 Some packages of quinoa come pre-rinsed from the grocery store, but it’s always a good idea to rinse your quinoa at home, just in case.

 I also rinse one cup at a time to make sure it’s thoroughly rinsed.
-So if I’m making a 5x batch of quinoa, it’s just 5 minutes of prep time!
+So, if I’m making a 5x batch of quinoa, it’s just 5 minutes of prep time!

 Step 1.
 Measure the quinoa into a fine-mesh strainer and thoroughly rinse the quinoa under running water for one full minute.